Joint Promotions were the biggest company in the history of British professional wrestling.

 Adrian Street told Simon Garfield that he was originally paid £5 a match by Dale Martin’s, which soon dropped to £4 without notice.
 He even had to pay the promotion 10% back for a manager that he was forced to have.

-There was even a wrestlers strike, with created the Wrestlers’ Welfare Society for the workers.
+There was even a wrestler’s strike, which created the Wrestlers’ Welfare Society for the workers.
 However, this did little to break up the monopoly that Joint Promotions had created.

 Big Daddy Helped Joint Promotions Become A Household Name